bob-the-dyer/vertx-lux-webinar/README.md

 Verticals are deployed as a fat jar in both "native"(via vertx launcher) and embedded (inside spring boot app) modes inside Docker containers.
-To build project, deploy and run microservices in Docker use indocker profile: mvn clean package -P con,run
+To build project, deploy and run microservices in Docker use: mvn clean package -P con,run
+ - con profile - creates Docker image
+ - run profile - run Docker image
+To build all containers at once use: sh buildall.sh
+To run all containers at once use: docker-compose up

     Plan for webex